Assault Engineering Brigades: History

 During the formations of assault engineering brigades, all soldiers over 40 years of age were reassigned.
 The most distinctive piece of individual equipment used by soldiers of the assault engineering brigades was the SN-42 (СН-42) steel breastplate.

 In December 1943, a procedure was developed for the combat utilization of assault formations.
 Assault brigades were sent into battle to facilitate key breakthroughs in fortified defensive lines by means of combat engineering and sapping.
 Success in battle hinged on close coordination with infantry, armoured, mechanized, and artillery units.
 As soldiers of the assault brigades were not equipped with heavy small arms or their own artillery, they were immediately withdrawn after a successful breakthrough in the enemy lines to limit casualties.

 In the spring of 1944 the assault engineering brigades were supplied with ROKS-3 flamethrowers.
 The 1st, 2nd, 4th, 10th, and 2nd Guards assault engineer-sapper brigades were supplemented with engineer-tank regiments including PT-3 (ПТ-3) mine flails and OT-34 flamethrower tanks, each composed of three companies with 20 combat vehicles per company.

-By May 1945, the brigades pushed through the city of Konigsberg (now Kaliningrad), with the city falling in a matter of days.
+By May 1945, the brigades pushed through the city of Königsberg (now Kaliningrad), with the city falling in a matter of days.

 Over the course of the Second World War 20 assault engineer-sapper brigades were formed, performing admirably in combat operations, and especially distinguishing themselves in the storming of cities, which was their intended purpose.